bluxon92-bit/litloop-site/_posts/2026-05-28-dungeon-crawler-carl-series-review.md

 <div style="display:flex; gap:1.5rem; align-items:flex-start; margin-bottom:2rem;">
   <img src="https://m.media-amazon.com/images/I/814CvOwA+vL._SL1500_.jpg" alt="The Eye of the Bedlam Bride" style="width:120px; flex-shrink:0; border-radius:4px;">
   <div>

-### Book 6 — The Eye of the Bedlam Bride (2023)
+    <h3>Book 6 — The Eye of the Bedlam Bride (2023)</h3>

-The eighth floor is a haunted echo of Earth's final days, populated by insubstantial ghosts going through the motions of their pre-apocalypse lives.
-Carl and Donut must capture six legendary monsters and turn them into summoning cards, culminating in a hunt for the Bedlam Bride.
+    <p>The eighth floor is a haunted echo of Earth's final days, populated by insubstantial ghosts going through the motions of their pre-apocalypse lives.
+Carl and Donut must capture six legendary monsters and turn them into summoning cards, culminating in a hunt for the Bedlam Bride.</p>
   </div>
 </div>